 Content Creation

-RAG can assist content creators by providing relevant information and generating content that is well-informed and contextually appropriate.
+RAG can assist content creators by providing relevant information and generating well-informed and contextually appropriate content.
 This can be particularly useful for writing articles, creating reports, and developing marketing materials.

 Implementing Retrieval-Augmented Generation